COMPSCI 130 : Introduction to Software Fundamentals

 |Labs & Assignments|

-To pass the course, as well as obtaining at least 50% overall, a student must also pass the invigilated component (Test + Exam).
+To pass the course, as well as obtaining at least 50% overall, a student must also pass the Test + Exam component (70%) by obtaining at least 35 out of 70 and the Practical (labs + assignments) component (30%) by obtaining at least 15 out of 30.

 The School of Computer Science Tuākana programme provides support for this course.
 See: